markygan123/WWE-Network-Login-Page/README.md

-# WWE-Network-Signup-Page
+# WWE-Network-Login-Page
-A replicated sign-up page from WWE Network.
+A replicated login page from WWE Network.
 I only used Box Model for the layout.

 ![](images/wwe.png)